Skip to main content

 }

 Understanding the clearOverrides option gives you precise control over how AutoConfig jobs interact with your pairs' existing custom settings.
-Choosing true or false appropriately allows for both targeted adjustments and complete profile changes, making your override management strategies more flexible and predictable.
+Choosing true or false appropriately allows for targeted adjustments and complete profile changes, making override management more flexible and predictable.